zigbeefordomoticz/Domoticz-Zigbee/readme.md

 This plugin is an evolution of the mature Zigate plugin for Domoticz, which will continue to manage and handle Zigate in native mode, while Texas Instruments's will be handle through unified communication libraries from the [zigpy](https://github.com/zigpy/zigpy) project.

-## First Installation
+## Plugin first installation or first time on release 6.xxx

-The first time you have to install the plugin via the `git clone` command
+The first time you have to install the plugin via the `git clone` command, or you have been move to the release 6.x.

 * Go in your Domoticz directory using a command line and open the plugins directory.
   Usually you should be under domoticz/plugins